Code-Institute-Submissions/fitipedia/README.md

 1. The deployment may take a few minutes.
 Once complete, the message: "Your app was successfully deployed" will appear.
 Click on the 'View' button below the message to view the deployed app in a new browser tab and ensure everything is working as it should.

-1. For the app to function properly, you will need to install certain dependencies via Gitpod.
+1. To make use of the app's full functionality, you will need to install certain dependencies via Gitpod.
 The exact dependencies can vary according to the nature of the app.
 To install them, use the command: ```pip3 install [name of dependency]```.
 For more information on dependencies, see the [Technologies Used](#technologies-used) section.

 #### To run the app locally